eesmer/CyberSecurity-Glossary/README.md

 **EN** / **CyberSecurity-Glossary** is an open-source knowledge base that explains key concepts in the field of cybersecurity with practical and technical clarity.
 It covers areas such as wireless networking, cryptography, system hardening, authentication, penetration testing, and more-written in clear language while maintaining technical accuracy.
 Each document is prepared and published in both Turkish and English.

+**Lab/Kit** / **CyberSecurity-Glossary**
+Includes practical exercises, configurations, and scripts related to topics and concepts.
+Exercises are performed on Debian systems.<br>

 ### Başlıklar / Topics